 The Courtauld's BA History of Art is open to all those with a passion for the role art plays in the world around us.
-You don't need to have studied Art History at school to apply; we welcome students from all backgrounds.
-As an institution, we aim to recruit a wide and diverse student body.
-While the following describes the standard entry requirements, please note that these are flexible, subject to applicants' personal circumstances
+You don't need to have studied Art History at school to apply; we welcome students with a broad range of qualifications.
+While the following describes the standard entry requirements, please note that these are flexible, subject to applicants' personal circumstances.

 You will be assessed on your academic potential as much as achievement.
 Your personal statement should demonstrate your interest in art history and your passion for visual culture.
 A-levels: Grades AAA-ABB (excluding General Studies).
 There are no subject requirements.